ehmatthes/django-simple-deploy/docs/supporting_platforms.md

 Supporting a New Platform
 ---

+*Please* get in touch before starting anything other than exploratory work in an attempt to support a new platform!
+This project is in active development, and there may be upcoming, unannounced changes that would invalidate some of your work on a new deployment script.

+If you are developing support for a new platform:

-You shouldn't have to touch *simple_deploy.py*, except to add an `elif` block to `_check_platform()`.
+- You shouldn't have to touch *simple_deploy.py*, except to add an `elif` block to `_check_platform()`.

-When developing the approach for deploying to a new platform, clearly define the prerequisites for a configuration-only deployment.
+- Clearly define the prerequisites for a configuration-only deployment.
 For example, make sure to require that users create an empty project on the target platform before running simple_deploy.

-Build a new *deploy_platform-name.py* file, modeled after one of the existing platform-specific deployer files. *Please* get in touch before doing this!
-This project is in active development, and there may be upcoming, unannounced changes that would invalidate some of your work on a new deployment script.
+- Build a new *deploy_platform-name.py* file, modeled after one of the existing platform-specific deployer files.
+    - Make sure to structure this file so that configuration steps are made in the order of least impact on the local project.
+If we fail, we want to fail with minimal impact.